Wichita Open fans and players enjoy the heat on and off the greens

 WICHITA, Kan.
-(KSNW) – Hot Sunday for the Wichita Open is on par with the course heating up.
+(KSNW) – The Wichita Open is on par with the course heating up.

 “This is really good golf,” said Zach Wickencamp.